evidence-dev/evidence/sites/docs/docs/core-concepts/data-sources/index.md

 SSL: `true`

-Password: The password you use to login to you Starburst account
+Password: The password you use to login to your Starburst account

 Alternatively, you can also create a service account at `https://<YOUR_DOMAIN>.galaxy.starburst.io/service-accounts` and use this to connect.